 Life After Hysterectomy – Dealing with Hormonal and Psychological Changes

-What happens internally after a hysterectomy is one thing.
+What happens inside the body after a hysterectomy is one thing.
 However, if your ovaries are removed, your body will go into premature menopause if you’ve not already gone through it naturally.
 This means that you can experience a hormone imbalance after complete hysterectomy, and you will have all the symptoms of perimenopause or menopause.

 Even if you don’t have your ovaries removed, you still have a 4-6% chance of being affected by depression or anxiety after a hysterectomy.
 Unfortunately, younger women are at a higher risk (12%) of suffering from depression after a hysterectomy.